Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 The system tracks:

-Once it knows what normal looks like, network threat analysis can spot abnormal activity, even if it’s never been seen before.
-This is fundamentally different from traditional security tools that only look for known bad signatures.
+Once normal behavior is understood, network threat behavior analysis can detect abnormal activity, even if it has never been seen before.
+This is fundamentally different from signature-based tools that only look for known threats. network behavior analysis in cybersecurity

 How Network Behavior Analysis Works

-Network behavior analysis in cybersecurity follows a systematic process to transform raw network data into actionable security insights.
+Network behavior analysis follows a clear, repeatable process that turns raw traffic into security insight.

 Step 1: Data Collection and Aggregation